thomasjball/PyExZ3/README.md

 PyExZ3
 ======

-###A Nicer Symbolic Execution for Python (Z3)
+###A Python Explorer using Z3

 This code is a port/rewrite of the NICE project's (http://code.google.com/p/nice-of/) symbolic execution engine for Python to use the Z3 theorem prover (http://z3.codeplex.com).
 We have removed the NICE-specific dependences, platform-specific code, and makes various improvements so the code base can be used by students or anyone wanting to experiment with dynamic symbolic execution.

 A novel aspect of the rewrite is to rely solely on Python's operator overloading to accomplish all the interception needed for symbolic execution; no AST rewriting or bytecode instrumentation is required, as was done in the NICE project.
 This significantly improves the robustness and portability of the engine, as well as reducing the code size.

+In the limit, **PyExZ3** tries to *explore/execute* all the paths in a Python function by:
+-  executing the function on a concrete input to trace a path through the control flow of the function;
+- using symbolic execution along the path to determine how the conditions inside the function depend on the functions' parameters;
+- generating new values for the parameters to drive the function to yet uncovered path, using Z3.
+For small programs without loops or recursion,
+PyExZ3 may be able to explore all feasible programs.

 ###Setup instructions: